teamhooddev/gotosignal/ContentWriterAgent.md

 # Input Fields (Only Inputs Allowed)
 You have been provided with a set of parameters:
 - beneficieryWebsite – The brand, company, or website that will benefit from this article.
-There must be a link to its homepage naturally occurring in the article, preferably towards the end.
+There must be 1 mention with a link to its homepage naturally occurring in the article, preferably towards the end of the article.
--- If the content type becomes a provider list or roundup, place {project} first with slightly stronger, but still non-promotional positioning.
+-- If the content type becomes a provider list or roundup, place beneficieryWebsite first with slightly stronger, but still non-promotional positioning.
 - contentTopic – A potential topic related to the niche.
 - targetKeyword – Main keyword provided.
 - keywordGap – Keyword gap that must be incorporated into the final keyword strategy.